ondrejsabrnak/github-actions-course/README.md

-Repository containing all examples and notes for the Github Actions Course
+Repository containing all examples and notes for the Github Actions Course.
+This has been edited.